Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 ### Naming convention for a `view model`s.

 According to the (View model naming convention)[https://caliburnmicro.com/documentation/naming-conventions], we should name the view models as `entityName` + `widgetName` + `ViewModel`.
-For example, wee have an entity named `Project` and a widget `ProjectTile` that should display the project.
+For example, we have an entity named `Project` and a widget `ProjectTile` that should display the project.
 In this case, we should name the `view model` as a `ProjectTileViewModel`.
 This approach allows us to make the code more readable and navigation more simple.

 ## Widget creation guidelines
 > Explain and diagram an algorithm for creating a new `widget`.